doctrine/DoctrineORMModule/docs/miscellaneous.rst

 Authentication Adapter
 ----------------------

-The authentication adapter is intended to provide an adapter for ``Zend\Authentication``.
+The authentication adapter is intended to provide an adapter for ``Laminas\Authentication``.
 It works much like the ``DbTable`` adapter in the core framework.
 You must provide the entity manager instance, entity name, identity field, and credential field.
 You can optionally provide a callable method to perform hashing